-On a limited and competitive basis, IAS Graduate Programs provide admitted and enrolled students with merit-based tuition assistance for the purposes of recruitment and retention.
+On a limited and competitive basis, IAS Graduate Programs provide admitted and enrolled graduate students with merit-based tuition assistance for the purposes of recruitment and retention.
 Award amounts vary and cannot exceed the total amount due on a tuition account in any given quarter.
 When accessing any internal forms, you are required to be signed in with your NetID.

 How to apply:

-- Retention Awards: Students in good standing who are facing adverse circumstances or whose progress is contingent on tuition assistance may also be eligible for merit-based retention funds.
+- IAS Retention Awards: Graduate students in good standing who are facing adverse circumstances or whose progress is contingent on tuition assistance may also be eligible for merit-based retention funds.
 Funding varies quarter to quarter.
 You can submit an application via the MAPS or MFA Degree Resources Canvas or by using the following link.
 Applications are reviewed on a quarterly basis.

-IAS Graduate Programs support graduate student participation in relevant conferences and, for Cultural Studies and Policy Studies, research associated with their capstone projects.
+IAS Graduate Programs support graduate student participation in relevant conferences and, for Policy Studies, research associated with their capstone projects.

 Students are eligible to apply for up to $400 in conference/professional development funding per academic year.
 Applicants must be matriculated current students and enrolled full-time at the time of the respective conference/professional development opportunity.

 Funding may be used for conference/workshop registration, lodging, food & drink (not including alcohol), presentation supplies, and transportation.
 Funds are available on a first-come, first-served basis.
 Funding is disbursed in the form of a reimbursement check 4 – 8 weeks after receipts are submitted.
 Be sure to read carefully the reimbursement policy prior to applying for funding.

 Apply for Conference/Research Travel Funding (UW NetID and login required)*